MassMesh/governance/ncl.md

 Attribution, Share-alike license, which stipulates that derivative works are allowed, but that they may not be used for commercial purposes, must give credit to the Network Commons License, and must be released under these same conditions.

+## About The Role of Mass Mesh
+Mass Mesh exists to do the following:
+- Give technical and organizational support to the neighborhood network(s).
+- Give legal standing to MassMesh.org and the neighborhood networks for any purpose necessary to allow the operation of the neighborhood network(s) such as, but not limited to the following:
+	- Receive donations and distribute funds
+	- Occupy public and private spaces
+	- Represent the network(s) publicly
+	- Make agreements and notifications on behalf of MassMesh.org and the neighborhood network(s) with public administrations or third parties
+	- Make interconnection agreements with other networks including other mesh networks, commercial ISPs, and IXPs
+- Defend and support the interests of the neighborhood network participants, the good use of the Network Commons License, and the name of MassMesh.org by internal conflict resolution, arbitration, or when necessary, legal actions in those bad faith cases where there is damage to MassMesh.org, the neighborhood network(s) or Mass Mesh participants.

+By accepting the Mass Mesh Network Commons License the participants accept the delegation of all these functions to MassMesh.org, but do not renounce their right to exercise them by themselves.